SPT-Spectrum/Spectrum-info/README.md

 these platforms deliver to consumers.
 But such benefits provided by centralized corporations come at a cost — increased prices, process inefficiencies and aggressive marketing using huge amounts of personal data.

+Spectrum is a smart
+contract protocol, aims to improve the e-commerce system with fundamental e-commerce technology for buyers and sellers by automating functions currently performed by “middlemen” marketplaces like Amazon, eBay and Alibaba.
+The system is a less expensive and more secure online commerce experience for all participants that reach through a global blockchain-based inventory system.
+Spectrum users will save time and money through its automated e-commerce functions.